pdjr-build/firmware-factory/spudpole/modctl/README.md

 Multiple __MODCTL__ modules can be installed on a single bus.

-## Switch inputs
+## Physical inputs

-__MODCTL__ supports four input channels.
-Inputs are optically-isolated, active high, and rated for operation at both 12/24VDC.
+__MODCTL__ supports four physical input channels intended for connection of switch contacts.
+Inputs are optically-isolated, active high, and rated for operation at 12 or 24VDC.

 | Pin | Windlass | Function | Description                             |
 |:----|:---------|:---------|:----------------------------------------|